alg810/CardServerProxy/README.ClusteredCache.txt

 proxy, once, for the same ecm.
 Probably only usable in a cluster where all nodes are fully trusted, and where the network is reliable with fairly fixed ping times and no congestion.

+  <auto-add-peers>false</auto-add-peers>

+- Added in 0.9.1.
+Set to true to automatically add any remote peer that is sending updates to this cache (so updates will be sent there from this node).

 </cache-config>

 ------------------------------------------------------